matrix-org/matrix-spec-proposals/proposals/4124-server-auth-simple.md

 ### The `m.server.knock` authorization rule

-This rule is be inserted after rule 3 in version 11, the check for `m.room.create`'s content field `m.federate`.
+This rule is be inserted after rule 3 in [version 11](https://spec.matrix.org/v1.10/rooms/v11/#authorization-rules), the check for `m.room.create`'s content field `m.federate`.

 1. If the type is `m.server.knock`:
    1. If the `state_key` does not contain the server name for the origin server, reject.
-   2. If there is existing state for the origin server's `m.server.knock`, reject.
+   2. If there is any current state for the origin server's `m.server.knock`, reject.
    3. If the origin server's current participation is `permitted`, allow.
    4. If the `m.server.knock_rule` is `deny`, reject.
    5. If the origin server's current participation is `deny`, reject.